Key Takeaways

 Offer practical support

-When undergoing treatment, your son or daughter may feel poorly and be unable to do the same things they did before their diagnosis.
-Therefore, they might appreciate practical support from you for example running errands, or household chores such as cooking and cleaning.
-Ask them if there’s anything you can do and then decide what you can commit to based on your time constraints, energy levels and mental capacity.
+When undergoing treatment, your son or daughter may feel unwell and be unable to do the same things they did before their diagnosis.
+They might appreciate practical support from you for example running errands, or household chores such as cooking and cleaning.
+Ask them if there’s anything you can do and then decide what you can commit to based on your time constraints and energy levels.

 Ask if they want company for appointments

-If they have an appointment coming up, ask if they want company.
+If they have an appointment coming up, check if they want you to go with them.
 Alternatively, you can let them know you will accompany them to any appointments if they want you to and leave it to them to ask.

 Offering emotional support